Tuscarora language: Vowels

 Tuscarora has four oral vowels, one nasal vowel, and one diphthong.
 The vowels can be either short or long, which makes a total of eight oral vowels, /i ɛ ɔ u iː ɛː ɔː uː/, and two nasal vowels, /ə̃ ə̃ː/.
 Nasal vowels are indicated with an ogonek, long vowels with either a following colon : or an interpunct ·, and stressed vowels are marked with an acute accent ú.
 The pronunciation of unstressed short vowels varies between dialects, as shown in the following tables:

-Thus in the official writing system of Tuscarora, the vowels are a e í u ę.
+Thus, in the official Tuscarora writing system, the vowels are a e í u ę.
 The marginal phonemes ą and o occur in loanwords.

 Consonants

 The Tuscarora language has ten symbols representing consonants, including three stops (/k/, /t/, and /ʔ/), three fricatives (/s/, /θ/, and /h/), a nasal (/n/), a rhotic (/ɾ/), and two glides (/w/ and /j/).
 These last four can be grouped together under the category of resonants.
 (Mithun Williams, 1976) The range of sounds, though, is more extensive, with palatalization, aspiration, and other variants of the sounds, that usually come when two sounds are set next to each other.

 There may also be the phonemes /b/ (written as p) and /f/ (written as f), although they probably occur only in loan words.
 The phonemic consonant cluster /sj/ is realized as a postalveolar fricative [ʃ].
 The marginal phonemes l and m occur in loanwords.